 Posted in Motorcycle Accidents on March 27, 2015

 Fifty-four words in three paragraphs to describe the deaths of two people in one accident.
 The meager numbers are of course not indicative of the inherent human worth of the victims, but rather the commonplace nature of tragedies in our society.
-In this particular case, two people died in a crash involving a motorcycle and an automobile in Tempe.
+In this particular case, two people died in a motorcycle crash with an automobile in Tempe

 Law enforcement officials said the cycle hit the passenger side of the vehicle, killing a passenger inside the car and the motorcyclist.
 The crash near I-10 and Elliot Road also resulted in minor injuries to three other people inside the car.